wolfgangwiedervorname/wolfgangwiedervorname_dot_de/content/posts/240706_eurobike_part_II/index.md

 ![9 Lights from Herrmans](images/herrmans1.jpg)

 The MR10+ is probably the product that piqued my interest the most at Herrmans' booth, it's a bit of a shame neither MR10 nor MR10+ will come in dynamo versions (parallels to the Briq-S premium all around).
 I can only speculate as to why, the 4W powerdraw of the MR10 is well within the envelope of a generator hub.
 The 9W for the high beams are a taller ask for sure though.
 Also new from Herrmans: the Nordic Energy.
-At it's core its a 5000mAh power bank, what sets it apart are the ability to easily mount on a bike with velcro straps and being able to power every single e-bike light Herrmans currently produces.
+At it's core it's a 5000mAh power bank, what sets it apart are the ability to easily mount on a bike with velcro straps and being able to power every single e-bike light Herrmans currently produces.
 The icing on the cake would be a rectifying circuit to allow charging via dynamo DC power, but it's a really neat idea nonetheless.

 ![3 lights from Herrmans hooked up to power banks, below are 3 rear lights](images/herrmans2.jpg)